 Lesson 2: Know Your Contracts

 A band is a business.
 A creative, art driven business, but a business nonetheless.
-If you don't have a band agreement legally declaring the band as a business, you're going to get lumped into the general population of "general partnership," which means everyone involved has the same liability and rights, so when that asshole keytar player decides to quit because you won't give him a ten minute solo, he's probably going to be taking a good chunk of your money away with him.
+If you don't have a band agreement legally declaring the band as a business, you're going to get lumped into the general population of "general partnership," which means everyone involved has the same liability and rights, so when your keytar player decides to quit because you won't give him a ten minute solo, he's probably going to be taking a good chunk of your money away with him.
 From the outset, you need to determine who is responsible for what, who owns what, and and who gets what.
-That keytar player never did anything but drink you beer, he better not be getting an equal cut of song ownership.
+That keytar player never did anything but drink you beer, so he better not be getting an equal cut of song ownership.

 Lesson 3: "Copyright.
 Yo.
 Shit."

 This lesson, exact spelling and all, comes from Robert Celestin (RAC Law Offices).
 And there isn't much explanation necessary.
 If you don't copyright your music, you don't have any right to it.
 Period.

 Lesson 4: Melanie Martinez Is A Gift From Above

 This city is full of semi-inspired pop acts with whispy, inauthentic voices.
 Melanie Martinez is a miracle prescription-- her bubblegum exterior is just the candy coating on a pill that will tear all the cobwebs off your soul.
 She's Debbie Harry's lovechild with an angel.
 She's a wind up doll that became a real girl and owes nothing to noone.
 I was floored by her voice.
 Struck absolutely dumb.
 She goes deeper into herself than you would think possible.
 She isn't afraid to hurt and break open and scream-- she's a rock star in pop clothing.

 Lesson 5: There Are No Right Paths